nccgroup/sobelow/findings_guide.md

 1. `Misc.BinToTerm`, Severity: High
 2. `DOS.StringToAtom`, Severity: Medium

-Both these findings are a true positive.
+Both these findings are true positives.
 The `Misc.BinToTerm` finding means the application may be vulnerable to remote code execution, where an attacker could gain the equivalent of production SSH access to the web server.
-From this foothold, the attacker can issue financial transaction, modify customer records, and further compromise the banking infrastructure.
-Contract this finding to the `DOS.StringToAtom` finding.
+From this foothold, the attacker can issue financial transactions, modify customer records, and further compromise the bank's network.
+Contrast this finding to the `DOS.StringToAtom` finding.
 An attacker can use this vulnerability to crash the banking server.
-This is not ideal, and is a security issue, however the attacker cannot forge financial transaction or access customer data, so the severity is lower.
+This is not ideal, and is a security issue, however the attacker does not get read/write/execute access to the server, so the severity is lower.

 ## Severity Ratings